annayqho/TheCannon/docs/source/index.rst

 This documentation includes a very simple example for implementation using APOGEE spectra in which the test set is identical to the training set.

 The code is open source and `available on github`_.
+It is compatible with Python 2 and 3, numpy versions 1.7-1.9 and scipy versions 0.13-0.15.

 .. _Ness et al. 2015: http://arxiv.org/abs/1501.07604
 .. _available on github: https://github.com/annayqho/TheCannon